SharkSnack/shiren-2/content/dungeons/shrines-hidden-hole-b.md

 If you discover a sleeping Archdragon, approach it while checking for traps<br/>
 and either defeat it or capture it - don't just leave the room and risk waking it up.

-Use Monsoon Doll to seal Rancor Slugs to avoid losing max strength.<br/>
+Use Monsoon Doll to seal Rancor Sluggys to avoid losing max strength.<br/>
 It's best to have ally monsters fight them instead of Shiren.

 ### 40-49F

-Intolerable Slug (39\~47F) appears.<br/>
+Venom Sluggy (39\~47F) appears.<br/>
-Similar to Rancor Slug, do your best to avoid losing strength.
+Similar to Rancor Sluggy, do your best to avoid losing strength.

 ### 50-59F

-Mr. Gyro (52\~60F), Tiger Chucker (51\~95F), Porkchop (56\~71F), Gyandora (50\~80F) appear.
+Mr. Gyro (52\~60F), Tiger Chucker (51\~95F), Porko (56\~71F), Gyandora (50\~80F) appear.

 Defeat every Mr. Gyro you see to try and obtain Revival Grass.
 (75% drop rate)

 Tiger Chucker can separate you from ally monsters or throw you into a Monster House,<br/>and can also one-shot ally monsters by throwing them onto a Landmine or Big Landmine,<br/>so use Hyper Gazer or Monsoon Doll to stop them from using their special attack.<br/>
 Have an ally monster walk in front of you in hallways to avoid surprise throws.

-Porkchop's stone toss deals significant damage without a shield,<br/>so aim to defeat them as soon as you spot one.
+Porko's stone toss deals significant damage without a shield,<br/>so aim to defeat them as soon as you spot one.

 Gyandora is extremely dangerous, since it one-shots any ally monster pot it plucks.<br/>Have an ally monster walk in front or use a Possession Staff to navigate hallways safely.<br/>Use Hyper Gazer or Monsoon Doll to shut down its special attack if you see one in a room.

 Nigiri Morph (50\~55F) and Nigiri Master (42\~58F) also appear,<br/>so limit the amount of time you spend in hallways as much as possible.

-It's possible to level down a Menbell to have it summon Mr. Drones between 53\~60F<br/>to obtain Strength Grass, but it's likely more effort than it's worth since you lack a shield,<br/>meaning you'd need Intolerable Slug to reduce the amount of damage you take,<br/>and either Gazelle Pope (50\~65F) or Twisty Hani (14\~18F) to lower its level.
+It's possible to level down a Menbell to have it summon Mr. Drones between 53\~60F<br/>to obtain Strength Grass, but it's likely more effort than it's worth since you lack a shield,<br/>meaning you'd need Venom Sluggy to reduce the amount of damage you take,<br/>and either Gazelle Pope (50\~65F) or Twisty Hani (14\~18F) to lower its level.

 ### 60-75F

-Porkton (60\~72F), Bellthoven (60\~75F), and Queen Spider (60\~99F) appear.
+Porkon (60\~72F), Bellthoven (60\~75F), and Queen Spider (60\~99F) appear.

-Porktons you encounter should be defeated right away, sending out Typhoon if necessary.<br/>Use Hyper Gazer or Monsoon Doll to prevent Bellthoven from summoning monsters.
+Porkons you encounter should be defeated right away, sending out Typhoon if necessary.<br/>Use Hyper Gazer or Monsoon Doll to prevent Bellthoven from summoning monsters.

-Queen Spider can be captured and used as a simple brawler, but requires some leveling.<br/>Use Intolerable Slug to weaken an enemy Queen Spider, and then have the ally Queen Spider<br/>defeat summoned Armor Spiders to safely level her.<br/>
+Queen Spider can be captured and used as a simple brawler, but requires some leveling.<br/>Use Venom Sluggy to weaken an enemy Queen Spider, and then have the ally Queen Spider<br/>defeat summoned Armor Spiders to safely level her.<br/>
 Increase efficiency by throwing Swift Grass at the enemy Queen Spider.

 ### 76-85F